BDX-town/Mangane/README.md

 # Soapbox FE

-> :warning: Soapbox FE is BETA software.
-> Please take a look at the [list of open issues](https://gitlab.com/soapbox-pub/soapbox-fe/-/issues).

 ![Soapbox FE Screenshot](soapbox-screenshot.png)

 **Soapbox FE** is a frontend for Pleroma with a focus on custom branding and ease of use.